oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 The corresponding JIDL representation would be:

 ```
-// Example JIDL definition of a Choice datatype
 IdentityType = Choice                // Nature of the referenced identity
    1 person           Person         // Identity refers to a person
    2 organization     Organization   // Identity refers to an organization